Our staff will respond to your query promptly and provide detailed information to your questions.

 - Day 2

-- Head out for an escorted Wildlife park tour on polar bear feeding duties then husky safari in the afternoon
+- Head out to explore the Wildlife park tour then husky safari in the afternoon

 - Day 3

 - Visit an authentic reindeer farm by snow mobile for lunch before your New Year's Gala dinner and fireworks!!

 - Long Horse Sleigh through the forests & the Search for the Northern Lights snowmobile tour

 - Day 5